tuliogoncalves/sail/DockerOnWindows.md

      `wsl --install`

-     - OR, Command to install a specific distro. (“kali-linux”, would be the chosen distro.
+     Or, Command to install a specific distro. (“kali-linux”, would be the chosen distro.
 You can change it to, for example, “Ubuntu-20.04” and it will install that distro.)

      `wsl --install -d kali-linux`